-- 1. Don't worry about how 'Jewish' you are (or are not) before considering a submission to one of the prizes.
-People from all faiths, backgrounds, gender identities, ages and affiliations are equally welcome to share their artistry, creativity and musicality in response to the Prize themes.
+- 1. Don't worry about how 'Jewish' you are (or are not) before considering a submission to this prize.
+The Juries welcome and encourage people from all nationalities, faiths, backgrounds, genders, ages and levels of experience to apply their artistry, creativity and musicality in response to the Prize theme.
 In fact, one of the Foundation's hopes for AMP is to generate productive intercultural understandings through a rich consideration of what Jewish music is and can be. - 2.
-Carefully consider the guiding notes below in addressing your reflections on what constitutes Jewish music.
-A successful submission will suggest an interesting, appropriate yet compelling response to these reflections in the shape of a musical work.
-We are looking for composers who have extended their own creativity, inquisitiveness and thoughtfulness in seeking out this response.
+Carefully consider the guiding notes below in addressing your reflections on how the nominated work is a piece of Jewish music.
+A successful submission will suggest an interesting, appropriate yet compelling response to these reflections.
+We are looking for composers who have extended their own creativity, curiosity and thoughtfulness in seeking out this response.
 We are also calling for a deeper, more purposeful and conscious consideration of Jewish values and experiences that extend beyond simple representations of Jewish people or subjects, or simple incorporations of Jewish secular, sacred and/or traditional musical materials.
 We are seeking works that are authentic, original, honest and convincing. - 3.
 A submission package must be conceptually and musically balanced.
-Strong, wonderful musical examples accompanied by an insubstantial explanatory note will not succeed within the competition.
+Strong musical examples accompanied by an insubstantial explanatory note will not succeed within the competition.
 The inverse is also true: a strong explanatory note will not compensate for weak musical examples.
 The two must go hand-in-hand. - 4.
 Please note that the quality of submitted scores and recordings greatly affects the Jury's ability to evaluate your application.
 Please be sure that submitted scores are easily legible and that recordings are as clear and undistorted as possible.
 If the quality of the score or sound is so poor that it's difficult to ascertain the artistic product, this will impact an evaluation.